-- More practices can be found at www.stormwater.allianceforthebay.org and at http://chesapeakestormwater.net/bay-stormwater/baywide-stormwater-policy/urban-stormwater-workgroup/urban-fertilizer-management/ - b.
-Pick up pet waste on a regular basis, especially before rain events.
+- Pick up pet waste on a regular basis, especially before rain events.
 Pet waste left on the lawn can be washed off into nearby streams, causing pollution of local waterways.
-Pet waste contains bacteria and other pathogens that can cause illness in humans if they come into contact with contaminated streams. - c.
-Wash your car on your lawn so water is absorbed and does not runoff into storm drains or nearby waterways.
-Consider using biodegradable detergents. - d.
-Avoid using herbicides and pesticides.
-Plant beneficial plants and herbs that will attract wildlife that are predators of nuisance pests, such as mosquitos and ticks.
-For a list of recommendations visit: www.nps.gov/plants/pubs/chesapeake/pdf/chesapeakenatives.pdf. - e.
-Many insects are harmless to people and play an important role in maintaining a healthy lawn or garden ecosystem.
+Pet waste contains bacteria and other pathogens that can cause illness in humans if they come into contact with contaminated streams. - Wash your car on your lawn so water is absorbed and does not runoff into storm drains or nearby waterways.
+Consider using biodegradable detergents. - Avoid using herbicides and pesticides.
+Plant beneficial plants and herbs that will attract wildlife predators of nuisance pests, such as mosquitos or ticks.
+For a list of recommendations: www.nps. gov/plants/pubs/chesapeake/pdf/chesapeakenatives.pdf. - Many insects are harmless to people and play an important role in maintaining a healthy lawn or garden ecosystem.
 However, if there is a problem, then identify the exact pest you have.
-Consult an expert, since there are many non-chemical alternatives to controlling pests, commonly known as "Integrated Pest Management," or "IPM."
-Pesticides can infiltrate into groundwater, contaminate drinking water supplies, and severely harm downstream ecosystems if applied incorrectly or unnecessarily.
-They can also be absorbed into garden vegetable tissue, presenting potential harm when consumed.